 If the cryptocurrency has one thing going well for it, it’s community.
 In fact, the crypto community is one of the most passionate, interactive and vocal communities across any spectrum.

 You should be reaching out to this community at every opportunity.
-After all, we have already seen with many other cryptocurrencies that this is often the catalyst to drive them forward.
-Take Litecoin for example; even though the creator sold his coins, Charlie Lee has embraced and fueled an enormous crowd of fans who go to every length to show their support.
+After all, we have already seen with many other cryptocurrencies that the community aspect is often the catalyst that drives them forward.
+Take Litecoin for example; even though the creator sold his coins, Charlie Lee has embraced and fueled an enormous crowd of fans who go to extreme lengths to show their support.

 Moral of the story: make a habit of turning followers into fans and you should be on the road to increased adoption and awareness.

 One thing that many cryptocurrency projects fail to notice is the impact of online influencers.
 Interestingly, some of these influencers have absolutely no allegiance to projects and would jump at the chance to support one, if approached in the right way.
 Most importantly, many of these influencers have gathered a very sizeable following online.

 The popularity of LinkedIn continues to grow as the platform proves itself to be a very powerful tool.
 In fact, this is such a fantastic place to find unique content related to cryptocurrency markets.

 Additionally, this is most definitely the best place to network and raise awareness for cryptocurrency projects.
 As a rule, connecting with members is also extremely easy on LinkedIn in comparison with other platforms.
 Also, there are some potent, smart tools such as Linked Helper that can automate this process.

 Another important aspect of marketing cryptocurrency comes in the form of consistency.
 In order to have a real impact, you need to always be on the lookout for opportunities to talk about the project.
 In other words, you should seek to provide interviews at every ask and seek out popular podcasts on which you can talk about the project.